Usbac/wolff/docs/maintenance.md

 `removeAllowedIP(string $ip)`

-Deletes the given IP address from the white list:
+Deletes the given IP address from the white list.

 ```php
 Maintenance::removeAllowedIP('127.0.0.1');